Let's Encrypt and Flussonic Media Server

 - Open the admin panel of Flussonic Media Server using a domain name instead of IP address (e.g.,

-- Enter the «Config» tab and and for SSL-tunneled protocols enter port number 443 for HTTPS ports.
+- In the SSL-tunneled protocols section, enter the port number 443 for HTTPS ports.

 - The button "Issue by LetsEncrypt" will appear.
 This button launches the process of obtaining a certificate.